dangduoc08/gogo/modules/config/README.md

 # Config Module

-*Config module is a part of `Gooh` framework, by default it’s support `.env` only, but you can extends any respective config files by using external libraries.*
+*Config module is a part of `GoGo` framework, by default it’s support `.env` only, but you can extends any respective config files by using external libraries.*

 - [Config Module](#config-module)
   - [Key Features](#key-features)